-Guy is 20 years old and lives in a unit with his dependent daughter.
+Kristi is 20 years old and lives in a unit with her dependent daughter.
 They have rent assistance through a Section 8 voucher.
-He goes to school part-time.
-His tuition is \$6,500 a year and his mother pays \$8,000 annually toward his tuition and other school expenses.
+She goes to school part-time.
+Her tuition is \$6,500 a year and her mother pays \$8,000 annually toward her tuition and other school expenses.
 What student financial assistance will be counted?

 \$1,500: Student assistance of \$8,000 less tuition of \$6,500.
-Guy is not over age 23.
-Even though he has a dependent, he must also meet the age requirement to exclude his assistance.
+Kristi is not over age 23.
+Even though she has a dependent, she must also meet the age requirement to exclude her assistance.